ManonLef/To-Do-App/resources and notes/notes.md

 - [ ] Optional: add sort by priority option

 - FIX new project with same name making first of name active project.
 Added a function to return the latest project ID and set that as active after adding a project.

+- add project button not working (has to do with the focusout listener again)